ArponSamanta/Two-Good/README.md

 ## Description

-A visually stunning and animated frontend web project that with fancy animations.
+A visually stunning and animated responsive frontend web project that with fancy animations.

 ## Link